-- 1. For the installed Publishing Service instance, stop the IIS application pool. - 2.
-Extract the content of the Sitecore Publishing Service 3.1.1 rev. 180806.zip file to the existing Publishing Service directory and choose to replace all files. - 3.
-Use the Sitecore.Framework.Publishing.Host configuration and the setconnectionstring command to reconfigure your connection string. - 4.
+- 1. Ensure that you meet the perquisites for the Publishing Service. - 2.
+For the installed Publishing Service instance, stop the IIS application pool. - 3.
+Extract the content of the Sitecore Publishing Service 4.2.0.zip file to the existing Publishing Service directory and choose to replace all files. - 4.
+Use the Sitecore.Framework.Publishing.Host configuration and the setconnectionstring command to reconfigure your connection string. - If your connection strings are not changed, you must use a schema command to reconfigure your schema. - 5.
 Start the IIS application pool again.